calvinsID/youtube-capital-management/src/functions/pullyoutubecomments/readme.md

 ##

-Azure function to get all youtube comments, and put stock transaction messages in azure queue To publish:
+Azure function to get all youtube comments from the video (https://www.youtube.com/watch?v=5f7Zw3gAZo0&t=1s) and put stock transaction messages in azure queue
-    func azure functionapp publish pull-youtube-comments --build remote